Skip to main content

 Hello World!

-You will learn how to set up and connect to Dovetail by sending it the classic "Hello World" coding example.
+You will learn how to set up and connect to Dovetail by sending a request to a flow and responding with the classic "Hello World".
 Please follow the tutorial video below in your own demo environment.
 Make sure you are logged into your Dovetail demo account and have Postman (download) available.

 Resources & References

-Now it's time to introduce you to variables and headers in Dovetail.
-We'll use them to add a layer of security so this flow can't be connected to by anyone that guesses your inbound HTTP url.
+Now it is time to introduce you to headers and Flow properties in Dovetail.
+We'll use them to add an extra layer of security to the inbound URL.

 Syntax & Expressions